by Heather Robinson,

 Sound familiar?
 You’re not alone!
 Thankfully, there is guidance and incentive.

-Millennia ago the sage Patanjali began his compilation ‘The Yoga Sutra’ with the Sanskrit word ‘Atha’, meaning now, here.
+Millennia ago the sage Patanjali began his compilation ‘The Yoga Sutras’ with the Sanskrit word ‘atha’, meaning ‘now’.

 What a start!
 Auspicious or what?

-Atha – a special word with its own unique connotation – is like a welcome for those who are ready, a starting gun.
-Each time we come to practice and moments during practice Atha – being present – solicits a feeling of readiness, a keenness, a freshness.
+‘Atha’ – a special word with its own unique connotation – is like a welcome for those who are ready, a starting gun.
+Each time we come to practice and moments during practice Atha – being present to ‘now’ – solicits a feeling of readiness, a keenness, a freshness.

 In that moment the past is past, the future is yet to come.
 In the present – not dwelling on the past – did I make that call? – or wondering about the future – will I remember to make that call?
 In the present, I am practising.

-A good start is to use the breath – observing its patterns and qualities – and beginning to gently lengthen the out breath and the in.
+A good start is to use the breath – observing its patterns and qualities – and beginning to gently lengthen the exhale and the inhale.
 Working with breath and movement is especially helpful as when we lose our place we know the mind has popped off elsewhere and it’s time to kindly bring it back.

 Yoga gives us a great tool for living – let’s use it!